RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 Some changes such as delete items can be undone to avoid accidental loss of memory.

-An auto-completed sentences will be implemented in order to ease the search.

 2.4 Interfaces

-The interface is a simple box on JAVA graphic environment making use of buttons to ease the application use.
+The interface is a simple screen created on JAVA graphic environment making use of buttons to ease the application use.

-The interface consists of a soft interface (not full of plenty action buttons or useless information), which contained a list of work tools containing its respective ID, and the manager can add new tool data, also edit or remove it by selecting the buttons displayed on screen.
+The interface is compound by a soft interface (not full of plenty action buttons or useless information), which contained a list of work tools containing its respective ID, and the manager can add new tool data, also edit or remove it by selecting the buttons displayed on screen.

 Also, it has the search bar to look for a specific tool using name product or ID tool.

-The interface has no priority for esthetic aspects including special colors, shapes or other graphical characteristics.
+The interface has no priority for esthetic aspects including special colors, shapes or other graphical aspect.
+The style it could be considerate minimalist.

-All the features of the interface it remains in one single tab with small popping tabs in case of system notifications like confirm actions or warning.
+All the main features of the interface  remains in one single screen with smalls secundary windows that appears in case of system notifications like confirm actions or warning.

-The interface is connected to a database to store tools information, such as register date information of the order, availability of the item, and also to store new tools to the system.
+The interface is connected to a database to store tools information, such as register date information of the order, availability of the item, and also to store new tools to the system so any change will impact the database in real time.

+The screen is a GUI compound of buttons to operate  the tools information, a list with columns containing tools information is displayed on the screen and enables scrolling to see the full list.

+The graphic buttons displayed on the screen are Add,Edit,remove and Save.
+When the user select a requested tool the manager double click on it and a small second screen appears containing buttons to  confirm or denied action.

+The first screen begins with a log in feature in order to access to the software application followed by the main screen that contains the tool list, buttons actions, and more.

+Inside functional requirements is stated with detailed the use cases of all the interactions of the user with the interface and the whole system.

+Simulations has to been done with a "prototype" of the GUI using and image model which represent the buttons and in general the structure of the interface.
+In summary the results of apply this model to common people with no  previous technical of software knowledge this software application we need to assume is a very intuitive interface and no capacitation will be need it to make use of it.

 2.5 User characteristics